 What Is Hirschsprung Disease?

-Treatment almost always requires surgery.
-Fortunately, most children who have surgery are fully cured and able to pass bowel movements (BMs) normally.
+Treatment always requires surgery.
+Fortunately, most children who have surgery are able to pass bowel movements (BMs) normally.

 What Are the Signs & Symptoms of Hirschsprung Disease?

-The symptoms of Hirschsprung disease can vary depending on how severe it is.
+The symptoms of Hirschsprung disease can vary depending on how severe it is and how long the affected piece of intestine is.
 Children with severe cases usually will have symptoms within the first few days of life.

 Newborns with Hirschsprung disease may:

-- be unable to pass stool within the first or second day of life
+- not be able to pass stool within the first or second day of life

 - have a swollen belly, bloating, or gas